-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), an estimated 22 million Americans are struggling with an addiction to alcohol or illicit drugs.
-Of these, only about 4 million receive treatment of any kind and less than 2.5 million received addiction services at a specialty facility.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), an estimated 22 million Americans struggle with an addiction to alcohol or illicit drugs.
+Of these, only about 4 million receive treatment of any kind, and less than 2.5 million received addiction treatment services at a specialty facility.
 State-funded rehab facilities help fill the gap and provide an affordable option to people with limited resources.

-State-funded rehabilitation centers offer a range of services, including medically supervised detox, behavioral therapy, and post-recovery counseling.
-These facilities help many addicts get on the road to recovery and take control of their addiction in a way that is not financially crippling.
-State-funded detox centers are a public resource and an important support system that make a long-term recovery from addiction a reality for many individuals.
+State-funded drug rehabilitation programs offer a range of services, including medically supervised detox, behavioral therapy, and post-recovery counseling.
+These facilities are a public resource and an important support system that makes long-term recovery from addiction a reality for many individuals.

-State-funded rehabilitation centers rely on funding from the state government to provide addiction therapy for people with a dependence on alcohol or drugs.
-These facilities are designed to help individuals who do not have a lot of money or do not have sufficient insurance coverage.
-They offer supervised detoxification, behavioral therapy, 12-step programs, and aftercare services through inpatient and outpatient drug and alcohol rehabilitation programs.
-In addition to substance abuse treatment, these centers offer other services, such as vocational training, child protection, and criminal justice.
+State-funded rehabilitation centers rely on government-funded grants for substance abuse treatment to provide addiction therapy for people dependent on alcohol or drugs.
+These facilities are designed to help individuals who do not have a lot of money or have insufficient insurance coverage.

-The addiction therapies offered through state funded drug rehabilitation programs are often linked to other services such as prisons and criminal justice or social services and child protection.
+The addiction therapies offered through state-funded drug rehab grants are often linked to other services such as prisons and criminal justice or social services and child protection.
 However, this does not mean that someone who is not in these programs cannot undergo state-funded detox.
 It is simply a matter of finding a program for which one qualifies.

 In general, the basic requirements to qualify for addiction services at these state-funded agencies include proof of: